cisnlp/Taxi1500/README.md

 ## Introduction
-This repository contains information about Taxi1500, data and code.
+This repository contains information about Taxi1500 dataset and code for evaluation and processing.

-The Taxi500 is a dataset for the evaluation of the cross-lingual generalization ability of pre-trained multilingual models.
-It covers 1502 typologically diverse languages (spanning 112 language families) and includes one sentence classification task with 6 topics.
+Taxi500 is a dataset for evaluating the cross-lingual generalization ability of multilingual pre-trained language models.
+It contains a sentence classification task with 6 topics and covers 1502 typologically diverse languages spanning 112 language families.

-For a full description of the dataset, see the [paper](https://arxiv.org/abs/2305.08487).
+For a full description of the dataset, please refer to our [paper](https://arxiv.org/abs/2305.08487).

-## Task and languages.
+## Dataset
-- Taxi500 is developed based on the [PBC](https://aclanthology.org/L14-1215/) and [1000Langs](https://github.com/ehsanasgari/1000Langs).
+- Taxi500 is developed based on the [PBC](https://aclanthology.org/L14-1215/) and [1000Langs](https://github.com/ehsanasgari/1000Langs) corpora.
-- Taxi1500 is a multilingual evaluation dataset contains one classification task with 6 topics in 1502 languages.
+- Taxi1500 proposes a sentence classification task with 6 topics in 1502 languages.
 The 6 topics are:

 | topic | definition |
 |----------|----------|